Discover more from Black Mountain Analysis

 This is the last iteration.
-There are no more human resources left, after this “Volkssturm” mobilisation, to carry on the fight.
+There are no more human resources left after this “Volkssturm” mobilization to carry on the fight.
 As I pointed out several times, Ukraine will experience this collapse by summer 2023.

-What does it have to do with further weapon deliveries?
+What does it have to do with further weapons deliveries?

-Well, the war can only be continued if these last Ukrainians have armoured vehicles.
-The “confused” Ukrainians are still believing in a victory with Western equipment.
-They wouldn’t continue the fight or charge Russian positions on their bare feet, without armoured assistance.
+Well, the war can only be continued if these last Ukrainians have armored vehicles.
+The “confused” Ukrainians still believe in a victory with Western equipment.
+They wouldn’t continue the fight or charge Russian positions on their bare feet, without armored assistance.

 The following circumstances apply:

-The whole Soviet stock of NATO and Ukraine is depleted.
+The whole Soviet stocks of NATO and Ukraine are depleted.

 The biggest part of the Ukrainian manpower is depleted.

-So, a new “Frankenstein” army is being built with all kinds of NATO stuff, to keep the Ukrainians motivated to die for the West.
-Frankenstein, because it is an incompatible mix of everything, that has no battle value without combined arms ability.
+So a new “Frankenstein” army is being built with all kinds of NATO stuff, to keep the Ukrainians motivated to die for the West.
+Frankenstein, because it is an incompatible mix of everything, a mix that has no battle value without combined arms ability.

 Considering the current state of the Ukrainian army, nothing can help.
 In fact, it doesn’t matter anymore what the West is delivering.
 It has zero impact on the outcome of the war.
-It is only a motivator and enabler for the Ukrainians to keep up the fight, until the last “mobilizable” men are killed or captured.
-It will fully achieve its goal.
+The delivery of western weapons is only a motivator and enabler for the Ukrainians to keep up the fight until the last “mobilizable” men are killed or captured.
+The goal will be fully achieved.